SaloniSwagata/DSA/README.md

 - Finding the number of bits to be flipped to convert A to B.
 - Check if N is a power of 2
 - Find the position of the only set bit in a number

+#### Recursion
+- Factorial of a number
+- Print Numbers from 1 to N
+- Sorting Array in ascending order
+- Tower Of Hanoi Problem
+- Printing Subsets of a given string (PowerSet)
+- Generating all Balanced Paranthesis for a given number of brackets